-Portfolio: about.me/chacal/ This site includes occasional ramblings by carolyn rhea drapes (chacal la chaise), Lecturer and PhD candidate in Rhetoric and Writing Studies at UTEP.
-I publish to several social media outlets such as Flickr, Tumblr, and Twitter.
+Portfolio: about.me/chacal/ This site includes occasional ramblings by carolyn rhea drapes (chacal la chaise), Lecturer with a MA, ABD PhD in Rhetoric and Writing Studies, UTEP.
+Social media: Flickr, Tumblr, Twitter and Instagram.

 Recently, I've been sharing what I call Sidebars, random information about local items of interest.
 I send the information along when I send announcements to students via Blackboard.
 This was the most recent Sidebar, but now I'm thinking I will go back and post more of those here, too.